En3Tho/PoshDotnetDumpAnalyzeViewer/README.md

 - [] watsonbuckets <arguments>                  Displays the Watson buckets.
 - [] comstate <arguments>                       Lists the COM apartment model for each thread.
 - [] gchandles <arguments>                      Provides statistics about GCHandles in the process.
-- [] objsize <arguments>                        Lists the sizes of the all the objects found on managed threads.
 - [] gchandleleaks <arguments>                  Helps in tracking down GCHandle leaks